Personal & Leadership Coaching

 Hiring a coach is a commitment to growth and transformation.
-I partner with my clients knowing they are already the experts, no matter how small or grandiose the challenge may be.
+Whether you work for an organization, manage a team, or ready to address areas of your personal life, leadership coaching is a holistic approach that looks at all aspects of your life.
+I partner with my clients knowing they are already their own experts.
 I am the cheerleader, the under-cover agent, the bullshit detector and the guide.
-I will hold you accountable with tenderness or a firm reminder of your values.
-We design that part together.
+I will hold you accountable with tenderness or a firm reminder of your goals and values.
+The alliance we design is based on your individual needs.

-It’s easy to fall prey to the cultural messages of perfectionism, but when we stop basing our worthiness on other peoples’ opinions, we begin living and leading with courage and certainty: We practice vulnerability, self-compassion and make bold choices, regardless of the feedback from others.
+It’s easy to fall prey to the cultural messages of perfectionism, but when we stop basing our worthiness on other peoples’ best interests, we begin living and leading with courage and certainty: We practice vulnerability, self-compassion and make bold choices that reflect our values.